Rybelsus vs Ozempic

 | Maker | Novo Nordisk | Novo Nordisk |

 Rybelsus and Ozempic are the same active medicine — semaglutide, from Novo Nordisk — both approved for type 2 diabetes.
-The headline difference is how you take it: Rybelsus is the oral tablet (the first GLP-1 in a pill), and Ozempic is the weekly injection.
+Rybelsus was the first GLP-1 in a pill, and Ozempic is the once-weekly injection.
+That used to be the whole story; since 2026 Novo also sells Ozempic tablets, and their FDA label opens by warning that Rybelsus and Ozempic tablets “are not substitutable on a mg-to-mg basis” — Rybelsus runs 3/7/14 mg, the Ozempic tablet 1.5/4/9 mg.

 Both deliver semaglutide, but the oral and injectable forms reach the body differently, so doses aren't directly interchangeable milligram-for-milligram.
 Weight loss is a secondary effect at diabetes doses for both.
 These are general statements, not a promise — dosing and results are individualized.
 This is general information, not medical advice.